Nersisian School: History

 In the 19th century Tiflis (Tbilisi) was a major Armenian cultural center with a large Armenian population.
 Numerous Armenian schools, various publications, drama associations and societies, charities and nonprofit organizations functioned in the city.
 The Nersisian School officially opened in 1824 and throughout its existence it had a unique role in Eastern Armenian education.

 In 1905, the school was destroyed in a bombing.
 Afterward, Alexander Mantashev solved all the school's financial problems with the designing and building of the school by a Russian-Armenian military architect Nikita Lazarev.
 The façade of the building was built of an orange stone from the Tsater (Lori) and Karahunj (Zangezur) villages.
 Alexander Mantashev spent 370,000 rubles (444 kg/gold) during the construction of the new building.
 In front of the school stood statues of Nerses Ashtaraketsi and Alexander Mantashev.

 Notable alumni

-The following is the list of notable alumni of the Nersisian School with the year of graduation in parenthesis:
+The following is the list of notable alumni of the Nersisian School with the year of graduation in parentheses: